-ARTH/ART 690.
+ARTH 690.
 Reading and Research.
 1-3 credits.

 Directed reading and research in art areas of special concern to the student.
 Usually the topics will deal with art history, art theory or philosophical aesthetics.
-Prerequisites: Two graduate-level art history courses and the approval of the art history instructor who will direct the research, or permission of the director of the art school.
+Prerequisites: Two graduate-level art history courses and permission of instructor.

-ARTH/ART 698.
+ARTH 698.
 Comprehensive Continuance.
 1 credit.